w3ctag/webarch/README.md

-awww2e
+webarch
 ====

-The Architecture of the World Wide Web (Second Edition) - Living Document
+The Architecture of the World Wide Web (Second Edition)